Verify Googlebot IP Address: Reverse DNS, 66.249, and IP Ranges

-Check whether an IP address is really Googlebot using reverse DNS, forward DNS, crawler hostname patterns, and Google's published crawler guidance.
+Check whether an IP address is really Googlebot using reverse DNS, forward DNS, 66.249 examples, crawler hostname patterns, and current IP range files.

 If your logs show an IP like 66.249.64.226 with a hostname such as crawl-66-249-64-226.googlebot.com, the right question is simple: is this really Googlebot, or is someone pretending?